 - GWS De-Cal Special Course Checklist available here or through the UA’s office.

 All documentation must be submitted to the Undergraduate Adviser by the posted due date.
-As soon as the course has been approved, the lead facilitator should see the UA in 608 Barrows for information regarding room scheduling and course control numbers.
+As soon as the course has been approved, the lead facilitator should see the UA in 608 Social Sciences Building for information regarding room scheduling and course control numbers.

 All De-Cal courses must have approval several weeks before the end of the previous semester.
-If you wish to offer a GWS De-Cal class, all signed paperwork must be submitted in person to the Undergraduate Adviser in 608 Barrows by the following deadlines:
+If you wish to offer a GWS De-Cal class, all signed paperwork must be submitted in person to the Undergraduate Adviser in 608 Social Sciences Building by the following deadlines:

 - The deadline for proposed Fall De-Cal courses is the last week of April.